sma/diceroller/README.md

       ...
     }

 54 minutes left.
 I can't spend too much time on these colors.
+I eyeballed them.
 They must not be too bright, because I want to use white text – and using both white and black text looks inconsistent, IMHO.

 To represent a die result, I use a `DieResult` class.
 It refers to the die used to roll it, so I have access to the color and I know whether the maximum value was rolled or not.